Youth Volunteering Taster Sessions: Create your own stop motion animation

 - A willingness to try new things

-- The commitment to making the day a success
+- The commitment to making the project a success

 Why did they take part?